 COVID-19 Updates; Important Information for pupils and staff returning to school.
 Guidance has now been issued for reopening in September, please click here or check ParentMail.
 The September Risk Assessment documentation is now available online, please click here to view.

-Please click here to download the Risk Assessment documentation.
-We recommend all parents, pupils and staff read the information within carefully.
+We recommend all parents, pupils and staff read the information within the Risk Assessment carefully.
 If you have any queries, please contact the School Office on 020 8498 5110.
-Specific guidance for Sixth Form Construction pupils can be found here.
+The UK Government guidelines can be viewed here.

 We have created some Health and Safety videos about returning to school in the current situation, and we would strongly recommend all pupils watch them before doing so;